By: Meera Eragoda, Staff Writer

 “[The] position of the university was that they were not going to back away from controversial speakers [ . . . ] I thought that was insufficient [ . . . ] I hope it sends a signal to SFU.”

-It is important for Chenier to hold Lesbian Lives Live in a safe space, and she “was very happy when Britannia agreed to cosponsor.”
+It is important for Chenier to hold Lesbian Lives Live in a safe space, and she was thrilled when Britannia agreed to cosponsor the event.

 As Chenier describes it, Lesbian Lives Live is meant to “provide a multi generational space . . . where you can actually socialize and talk [ . . . ] And meet people across the generations.
 Young people are always so excited to meet older people.”
 Chenier’s passion for this project shines through as she exclaims, “It’s wonderful and I love it.
 I love it!”